-The Organization leases office space in Haiti under an agreement which expires June 30, 2017.
-Rent expense under this agreement was \$10,000 and \$7,500 for the years ended September 30, 2016 and 2015, respectively, and is included in rent in the accompanying consolidated statements of functional expenses.
+The Organization leases office space in Haiti under an agreement which expires on January 31, 2018.
+Rent expense under this agreement was \$11,000 and \$10,000 for the years ended September 30, 2017 and 2016, respectively, and is included in rent in the accompanying consolidated statements of functional expenses.

 The Organization rents office space in Cambridge, Massachusetts as a tenant-at-will.
-On April 1, 2016, the Organization's rent was reduced from \$500 per month to \$250 per month.
-Rent expense for this office space was \$4,500 and \$6,000 for the years ended September 30, 2016 and 2015, respectively, and is included in rent in the accompanying consolidated statements of functional expenses for the years then ended.
+Rent expense for this office space was \$3,000 and \$4,500 for the years ended September 30, 2017 and 2016, respectively, and is included in rent in the accompanying consolidated statements of functional expenses.

-The Organization rents office space under various leases in Iraq.
-Rent expense for this office space was \$12,500 and \$1,250 for the years ended September 30, 2016 and 2015, respectively, and is included in rent in the accompanying consolidated statements of functional expenses for the years then ended.
+The Organization leases office space in Iraq under an agreement which expires on January 31, 2018.
+Rent expense under this agreement was \$12,000 and \$12,500 for the years ended September 30, 2017 and 2016, respectively, and is included in rent in the accompanying consolidated statements of functional expenses.

-Future minimum lease payments for the year ended September 30, 2017 are \$1,000.
+Future minimum lease payments for the year ended September 30, 2018, are \$7,500.